Clinton-dev/clinton-dev/README.md

 -->

 - 🌱 I’m currently learning ...
-Typescript.
+Automation.
 - 👯 I’m looking to collaborate on ...
-Angular.
+Angular/react.
 - 💬 Ask me about ...
 Python
 - 📫 How to reach me: ... clintonwambugu@gmail.com